ibm-cloud-architecture/refarch-kc-gitops/README.md

 1. Create a new branch based on the `starter-template` branch, using the format of `<namespace>/<clustername>`
    - Example: `git checkout starter-template && git checkout -b demo-sandbox/roks-demos.us-east.containers.appdomain.cloud`
-2. Update the UI microservice's Ingress deployment YAML to contain an appropriate `host` value.
+2. Update the microservices' Route deployment YAMLs to contain an appropriate `host` value by uncommenting the lines and replacing the `[project]` and `[cluster-domain]` placeholder values.
    - Reference: [Red Hat OpenShift on IBM Cloud - Exposing apps that are inside your cluster to the public](https://cloud.ibm.com/docs/openshift?topic=openshift-ingress#ingress_expose_public)
-   - Example: `kcontainer-demo.roks-demos.us-east.containers.appdomain.cloud`
+   - Example: `kcontainer-ui-demo-sandbox.roks-demos.us-east.containers.appdomain.cloud`
 3. Commit and push your updated branch to a git repository that will be accessible from your cluster.
-3. Create all the necessary pre-requisites in the target cluster:
+4. Create all the necessary pre-requisites in the target cluster:
    1. Ensure ArgoCD is installed and functional.
 [Link](https://argoproj.github.io/argo-cd/getting_started/)
    2. Configure necessary backing components, like Kafka, Event Streams, or Postgresql.
 [Link](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/backing-services/)
    3. Create necessary Kubernetes ConfigMaps and Secrets, which will connect the microservices to the backing components.
 [Link](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/backing-services/)